As I say, Rush Limbaugh executing assigned host duties flawlessly.

 It's your time to stock up.

-Folk, the tea is delicious.
+Folks, the tea is delicious.

-I'm not kidding, that you will find anywhere.
+We have some of the best flavored iced tea, I'm not kidding, that you will find anywhere.

 And we sell it on the internet direct to you.

-Some people like Vladki in there.
+Some people like vodka in there.

 You never know.

-It's it it's multifaceted, multi-purposed.
+It's multifaceted, multi-purposed.

-You find it at RushRevere.com now.
+You find it at rushrevere.com now.

-Everything has been put under the Rush Revere Umbrella.
+Everything has been put under the Rush Revere umbrella.

-Two if by T uh is now at RushRevere.com.
+2F by T is now at rushrevere.com.

-Click on the All American store, and that's where you will find it.
+Click on the All-American store, and that's where you will find it.

 Okay, back to the phones.